minkeymouse/nowcasting-kr/STATUS.md

 - ❌ CUDA fixes NOT verified - Code is fixed but backtests still show "failed" (needs re-run after training)
 - ❌ DDFM improvements NOT tested - Code implemented but cannot test without trained models
 - ❌ Tables/plots NOT regenerated - No new experiment results to generate from
+- ❌ Legacy code cleanup NOT done - No deprecated code removed
-- ❌ Report sections NOT updated - No new experimental results to document
+- ❌ DDFM metrics research NOT advanced - No new experiments or analysis

 **Critical Blocker:** Training must be run first (`bash agent_execute.sh train`) before any verification or testing can occur.